Setup & OrganizeEnd Users

 Hiding User Identity

-If your organization has Hide User Identity enabled, end users are still tracked internally with full profile data — but their names are replaced with "Anonymous" on the public portal.
+If your organization has Hide user identities enabled, end users are still tracked internally with full profile data — but their names and avatars are replaced with random ones on the public portal.

 This is public-facing only.
 Your admin dashboard still shows who submitted what, so you can follow up privately.